 Leverage Social Media

-Social media platforms like LinkedIn, Twitter, and Instagram can be powerful tools for networking – when used well.
+Social media platforms like LinkedIn, X, Facebook and Instagram can be powerful tools for networking – when used well.
 Create a compelling online presence that showcases your expertise and interests.
-Main professionalism in all you do online.
+Maintain professionalism in all you do online.
 Engage with others by sharing relevant content, commenting on their posts, sharing interesting articles, reports, and thought pieces, and connecting with them.
+TikTok is useful for networking for personal branding or connecting with like-minded creatives.

 Get a Mentor